 - If the tuition/fees owed for the current semester (all courses) are paid along with the late fee described above and a re-enrollment fee, the student will be eligible for enrollment for the next semester at the program’s discretion.

 - The student must again pay all tuition and fees if they re-enroll in the course in a subsequent term.

 - Disenrollment may affect the student's financial aid and/or ability to defer student loans.

-- Students who encounter exceptional personal challenges preventing them from meeting their financial obligations or contacting Student Services to arrange for a payment plan may appeal the disenrollment decision.
+- Students who encounter exceptional personal challenges preventing them from meeting their financial obligations or contacting Student Success to arrange for a payment plan may appeal the disenrollment decision.
 Examples of issues that may be considered (among others) include:

 - Hospitalization for an extended period of time between the first and second due dates